 Just like clothes and shoes, it’s essential to get your Rolex to fit just right.
 Too tight and it’ll be uncomfortable to wear and look like you’re wearing a child’s watch.
 Too loose and not only will it look sloppy, but the watch will have a tendency to spin around your arm and be prone to more knocks and bracelet stretching.
-If you need to get the perfect fit but don’t know how to size a Rolex, read our handy guide for some useful tips.
+If you need to get the perfect fit but don’t know how to size a Rolex – whether you own a dive watch like a Rolex Submariner or a dress watch like a Day-Date, read our handy guide for some useful tips.

 Wear the watch slightly above the actual wrist.

 Tip #1: Don’t Wear your Rolex on Your Actual Wrist